Kryssie6985/the-kryssie-method-citations/sources/chapter_3_the_ai_teacher.md

-Chapter 3: The AI Teacher \- Learning to Learn with Gemini
+# Chapter 3: The AI Teacher - Learning to Learn with Gemini (Teaser Edition)

+> This chapter is released as a *public preview* for the upcoming novel **Learning to Code with Gemini and The Council of AI**.
+> Please do not redistribute the full manuscript; this chapter is intentionally standalone.

+## Learning to Learn with Gemini

 Learning to code is often described as learning a new language, one with strict rules of grammar and syntax.
 But what happens when your primary teacher isn't a human instructor or a static textbook, but a Large Language Model like Gemini?
 It's less like attending a lecture and more like entering into a dynamic, sometimes unpredictable, but potentially powerful apprenticeship.